If you live with diabetic neuropathy, you may be familiar with a tingling or burning sensation within your feet.

-The bottle contains thirty applications which are enough for a month.
-Other than the feet, the cream can be applied on any painful areas affected by neuropathy, including the back, knees, and hands, making it a versatile product.
+The bottle contains thirty applications which is enough for a month.
+Besides the feet, the cream can be applied on any painful areas affected by neuropathy, including the back, knees, and hands, making it a versatile product.

 - Lots of anti-inflammatory ingredients - Works well at relieving pain and soreness

 - Many moisturizing ingredients - Soothes dry skin and keeps feet soft

 - Pump applicator - Delivers cream quickly and efficiently